GrinonBarrett/Taksidos/Core Rules/2=Combat/2=Attacking.md

 Exotic damage covers the use of wands, staves, spells, and the attacks of non-player creatures.

+Unless otherwise noted, all unarmed attacks are treated as bare atacks and the range of a player character's unarmed attack is 1.5 feet.

 ##### Wounds
 When an attack is successful, a wound is inflicted against the character/creature.
 Roll a d20 and consult the Wound Allocation Table for that species or creature.